bradwestness/bradwestness.github.io/_posts/2020/2020-05-26-paper-mario-party.md

 * Each player starts with one Coin
 * Roll the dice to determine which Star Space to place a Star on
+* Each player puts their piece on the Start Space
 * Have each player roll the dice to determine who goes first

 ### 4.2 Taking Turns